taeruh/pauli_tracker/README.md

 ## Related projects

 - [mbqc_scheduling](https://github.com/taeruh/mbqc_scheduling): Using the Pauli tracking
-information to solve the scheduling problem in measurement-based quantum computing, that is, when to initialize and measure which qubit for space-time optimality.
+information to solve a scheduling problem in measurement-based quantum computing, that is, when to initialize and when to measure which qubit for space-time optimality.

 ## Issues and Contributing